-Ostomy surgery can cause feelings of hopelessness, loneliness, shame, depression and isolation.
-The cause of these feelings is complex and so is the solution.
+Ostomy surgery can cause feelings of hopelessness, loneliness, shame, depression, and isolation.
+The cause of these feelings is complex, and so is the solution.
 When you feel like doing nothing, you need to DO SOMETHING.
-No matter what the problem, you have to help yourself; there is no one who can do it for you.
-Facing the unknown is daunting, but knowing there are people to talk to, people who have gone through what you are experiencing, can make these changes less frightening.
+No matter what the problem, you have to help yourself; no one can do it for you.
+Facing the unknown is daunting, but knowing there are people to talk to, people who have gone through what you are experiencing can make these changes less frightening.
 Our ostomy support group is just that.
-We share experiences, both good and bad, and ways we have dealt with them.
-These suggestions may give you some ideas how to solve your problem but, that is where the YOU doing something comes in.
+We share experiences, both good and bad, and the ways we have dealt with them.
+These suggestions may give you some ideas on how to solve your problem but, that is where YOU doing something comes in.

 It is the objective of the International Ostomy Association that all ostomates shall have the right to a satisfactory quality of life after surgery and that this charter shall be realized in all countries of the world.